for-l00p/meetup_rsvp_prediction/README.md

 - event duration
 - group category

+The resulting model had an R2 = .21 and RMSE = 21.
+Below is a distribution plot of the residual values.
+Clearly, there was room for improvement.

 #### Best Model

+The best performing model was an xgboost regression that contained 46 features in total:

+The resulting model had an R2 = 0.85 and a RMSE = 12.
+Below is a distribution plot of the residual values.
+There is a clear improvement in that residuals values have moved closer to the 0 bin.

 #### Feature Importance

+From the xgboost model, we were able to obtain a graph of the feature importance.
+This is helpful to know for additional feature selection and potential dimensionality reduction by removing features that have little to no effect on the prediction.

+The top three most important features were:
+- baseline features above
+-

+Surprisingly, the group_category did not play much of a role in the yes-RSVP count and could be removed from the model with little change in performance.

 ## (NLP) Topic Modeling of Event Descriptions

+To analyze the latent topics in the event descriptions, I used the LDA (Latent Dirichlet Analysis) Model and derived 8 unique topics.
+As shown by the gensim graph below, the topics were decently well-separated indicating

 ## Takeaways